geocoder-php/Geocoder/README.md

 * [CloudMade](http://developers.cloudmade.com/projects/show/geocoding-http-api) as Address-Based geocoding and reverse geocoding provider;
 * [Geoip](http://php.net/manual/book.geoip.php), the PHP extension, as IP-Based geocoding provider;
-* ChainProvider is a special provider that takes a list of providers and iterates over this list to get information.
+* ChainProvider is a special provider that takes a list of providers and iterates over this list to get information;
+* [MapQuest](http://open.mapquestapi.com/) as Address-Based geocoding and reverse geocoding provider.

 Installation